bozensel/Route_Limit_Utilization_Factor/README.md

 # Route_Limit_Utilization_Factor
-How to measure when a customer reaches route/prefix limit in Huawei boxes.
+How to measure when a customer reaches route/prefix limit in Nokia boxes.

 In some scenarios you might need to identify if any customer reaches the route/prefix limit.
 With this repo, it can be realized automatically, and everyone will be informed with suspected customer.